Progdrummer1/BellaBeat/Readme.md

 2\.
 How could these trends apply to BellaBeat customers?
 3\.
 How could these trends help influence BellaBeat marketing strategy?

+I will answer these questions by cleaning and analyzing data from 30 Fitbit users.
+By identifying trends in this data and identifying how they apply to BellaBeat users I can inform BellaBeat how to apply these trends to their marketing strategy.

 Thera are two stakeholders for which this report is made and will be presented to.
 First, there is Urška Sršen: BellaBeat’s co-founder and Chief Creative Officer.
 And second, there is Sando Mur, who is a Mathematician and BellaBeat’s co-founder, therefore a key member of the BellaBeat executive team.

 # Prepare